Spousal Support Settlements

 Where applicable, spousal support is awarded to the more financially-dependent

-spouse following a divorce.
-With rare exceptions, spousal support is a
+divorce.
+With rare exceptions, spousal support is a temporary arrangement and

 Before awarding spousal support, the court may consider the following: